marcusgia2505/classsExGameInstructions/docs/Elements.rst

 	:width: 70%

 supply
 	This is the name of the globals variable which contains the supply data.
 The index of the array is the price and the value of the array is the number of suppliers which are willing to supply at this price.
-E.g. if you have 2 sellers with seller cost 20 and 4 seller with seller cost 40, the supply array should be :php:`$supply = array(20=>2, 40=>4);`.
+E.g. if you have 2 sellers with seller cost 20 and 4 sellers with seller cost 40, the supply array should be :php:`$supply = array(20=>2, 40=>4);`.
 Note that the number of sellers is not cumulated across prices.
 This is automatically done by classEx.
-If you provide a two dimensional array you can plot more than one supply line, e.g. :php:`$supply = array(1=>array(20=>2, 40=>4), 2=>array(10=>3, 20=>1));` draws to supply lines.
+If you provide a two dimensional array, you can plot more than one supply line, e.g. :php:`$supply = array(1=>array(20=>2, 40=>4), 2=>array(10=>3, 20=>1));` draws to supply lines.

 demand
 	This is the name of the globals variable which contains the demand data.
 The index of the array is the price and the value of the array is the number of demander which are willing to buy at this price.
 The logic follows the description for supply.

 label x-axis / y-axis
-	Labels can be provided for both axes.
+	Labels can be provided for both axes. count
+	Participants are counted all together (or per treatment / role / group).

 Results pie chart
 ------------------